-For infections, use the suppositories until you are asymptomatic.
+Use the suppositories until you are asymptomatic.
 We tell our customers that you can use for 1-2 days after symptoms subside just in case.
 For preventative use, we recommend using 2-4 suppositories per week, especially if you are prone to infections.
-Additionally, a lot of our customers use our suppositories when there could be an imbalance of their vaginal pH, such as during or after your period, after intercourse, pre-menopause or during menopause, during antibiotic use or if customers use an IUD.
+Additionally, a lot of our customers use our suppositories when there could be an issue with vaginal imbalance, such as during or after your period, after intercourse, pre-menopause or during menopause, during antibiotic use or if customers use an IUD.

 Can you use boric acid suppositories while pregnant?

 There have not been enough studies done on boric acid with pregnancy.
 We would not recommend using boric acid suppositories during pregnancy.